contactrameezraja/quasicrystal-mace/README.md

 - `dissertation_data.html` — a readable browser view of the key results tables; to be linked via GitHub Pages.

-Both exist in the repository already and will be documented after submission.
+Both exist in the repository already and will be documented here